Why You Need a Roth IRA

 If you haven't yet opened this gift from Uncle Sam, do it now.
 You have until your tax return deadline to set up and make contributions for the previous tax year.
 The government sets a limit on how much you can contribute to a Roth.
-That limit was $5,000 for 2011 and also for 2012.
-That means if you act before April 17, you can invest $5,000 now to count for last year, giving you a solid start to your savings.
-And you have until next year's tax deadline to kick in your $5,000 for 2012.
+That limit was $5,000 for 2012 and $5,500 for 2013.
+That means if you acted before April 15 this year, you could have invested $5,000 to count for last year, giving you a solid start to your savings.
+And you have until next year's tax deadline to kick in your $5,500 for 2013.

 Don't let the 2007-09 stock market meltdown scare you.
 Stocks historically do well over the long run, so a good place to start is with a well diversified mutual fund (see Start Investing in Three Simple Steps).
 But if you really don't like risk, the Roth lets you save in less-volatile investments, too, such as bonds or money-market accounts.
 The key is to find your comfort level and get started soon.